Call4Cloud | MMP-C | Autopilot | Device Preparation

 When the Software part is loaded you could open the registry and open the OFFLINE key as shown below

-After we have opened the RebootRequiredURI’s registry key, we took over the ownership and deleted that key!
+After we had opened the RebootRequiredURI’s registry key, we took over the ownership and deleted that key!

 Reg unload hklm\offline